-Compared to traditional HPC facilities BioHPC aims to be easy-to-use for all of our users regardless of computing experience.
-Though the heart of our systems is a high-performance compute cluster with fast storage, we offer a wide range of ways to use it.
-Cloud computing services are now commonplace, and most users are familiar with sites like dropbox for file sharing and storage, or the many public bioinformatics tools that allow data to be processed via the web.
-The BioHPC Cloud encompases all of our systems and services, with access via:
+Compared to traditional HPC facilities, BioHPC aims to be easy-to-use for all of our users regardless of computing experience.
+Though the heart of our systems is a high-performance compute cluster with fast storage, we offer a wide range of services.
+The BioHPC Cloud encompases all of our systems and services, with access to:

-Our main compute facility is nucleus, an 196-node heterogenous compute cluster, consisting of:
+Our main compute facility is nucleus, a 500-node heterogenous compute cluster, consisting of:

-Across these systems a total of >8500 CPU cores and 45TB of RAM is available.
+Across these systems a total of 28,000+ CPU cores and 65TB+ of RAM is available.

-Access to the compute cluster is via our web portal tools, or SSH login to the head node, nucleus.biohpc.swmed.edu with a BioHPC username and password.
+Access to the cluster can be made through the Portal by an SSH login to the head node, nucleus.biohpc.swmed.edu, with a BioHPC username and password.

 Our Data Direct Networks SFA12K system uses dual active-active storage controllers, connected to multiple storage enclosures.
 Providing raw speeds of 35-40GB/s the storage is configured to host a Lustre parallel filesystem and is connected to the nucleus cluster with multiple inifiniband and 10Gb ethernet links.
 40 Object Storage Targets (backed by the DDN storage) are aggregated into a single high performance filesystem, with operations directed by a Meta Data Target (MDT).
 The architecture is well suited to typical workloads in BioHPC, which operate on large image and sequence datasets.

 Two models of cloud client are available.
 The thin-client is a small desktop device, while the workstation is a larger tower PC.
-The workstation has a more powerful CPU than the thin-client, and an internal GPU card.
-The workstation is recommended for users who need to run local analysis regularly, or who are developing GPU code.
+The workstation has a more powerful CPU than the thin-client and has an internal GPU card.
+The workstation is recommended for users running local analyses regularly or developing GPU code.